Școala Superioară de Aviație Civilă Flight 111: Report from the Ministry of Transport

-Political impact
+Aftermath

 As a direct result of the crash of flight RFT111 and the response to it, the head of the national emergency response department, IGSU, resigned.
 One day later, also as a result, the Interior Minister Radu Stroe resigned.
 A passenger on board had died of hypothermia after surviving the crash because of the long emergency response.
 This has led to an overhaul of the country's emergency response methods.